SoyWater/tp/docs/DeveloperGuide.md

 * each `Person` and `Appointment` store a common reference of `IdentityNumber`

 <puml src="diagrams/ModelUiObjectDiagram.puml" width="450" />

-* stores the currently 'found' `Person` objects (e.g., results of a search query) as a separate _filtered_ list
+* stores a list of `Person` objects called `FilteredPersonList`.
+This is the list that is displayed in the `PersonListPanel` in `UI`
-* stores 2 lists of `Appointments` objects sorted by time, one which is `SortedAllUpcomingAppointments` and another `SortedAllPastAppointments`
+* stores 2 lists of `Appointments` objects sorted by time, one which is `SortedAllUpcomingAppointments` and another `SortedAllPastAppointments`.
+These are the lists displayed by `AppointmentListPanel` in `UI`
+* stores a `Person` object called `ViewedPerson` which is the person currently being viewed in the `PersonViewPanel` in `UI`
-* stores another 2 lists of `Appointments` objects filtered to current viewed `Person` object, one is `SortedViewedPersonUpcomingAppointments` and `SortedViewPersonPastAppointments`
+* stores another 2 lists of `Appointments` objects filtered to current `ViewedPerson` object, one is `SortedViewedPersonUpcomingAppointments` and `SortedViewPersonPastAppointments`
-* exposes the lists above to outsiders as an unmodifiable `ObservableList` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
+* exposes the above components to outsiders as unmodifiable `ObservableList`s and `ObservableValue` that can be 'observed'.
+The UI components are bound to them and automatically update when the data changes.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)

 <box type="info" seamless>